 Choosing a robot integrator is like choosing a business partner.
 You must find one with the capabilities you need to be successful; one who understands your business and your integration goals.
 A successful robotic integration project rests on the ability of your partner to build a system that is customized to your needs, builds on a concept that is functional, and achieves your time and budget requirements.
-Finally, your robotics partner must be available before and after the sale to assist your company with automation support and guidance.
-Perhaps the best way to get started is with the Robotics Industries Association (RIA) list of certified robotic integrators.
+Finally, your robotics integrator must be available before and after the sale to assist your company with automation support and guidance.
+Perhaps the best first step in choosing a robotic integrator is with the Robotics Industries Association (RIA) list of certified robotic integrators.

-Robotics is not a one size fits all.
-Make sure your integrator can customize the new system to your needs and your existing equipment.
-Customized integration is a skill that combines engineering with creative thinking.
+Robotics is not a one-size-fits-all.
+When choosing a robotic integrator, make sure your integrator can customize the new system to your needs and your existing equipment.
+Customized robotic integration is a skill that combines engineering with creative thinking.

 Make sure the true cost of your robotic system is clear in the proposal.
 Find out what the actual deliverables are so you can compare proposals more effectively.
 Understand the payment terms for the system.
 An integrator might charge 30% down with the order and then a milestone payment when the system engineering is approved.
 And then other payments along the way.
 Discuss how the integrator handles engineering change orders.

 Lead times to delivery fluctuate.
 Can the integrator deliver your system within your required timeframe?
-Make sure the integrator you choose is not back-logged with other customer orders.
+When choosing a robotic integrator, make sure the integrator is not back-logged with other customer orders.

 Contact after the sale